-When you first start promoting your work or your business, it’s tempting to direct people to your products and services.
-You should, but if you’re not connecting back to big ideas that are larger than your current sale, your engagement will suffer.
+When you first start promoting your work or your business, it’s hard to know how to sell beyond directly asking people to buy.
+You can and should do that, but if you aren't connecting back to big ideas and a story that's larger than your current sale, your engagement will suffer.

 That's because your community isn't just a group of people ready to buy from you.
 It has separate goals from your business, and nurturing it means you should be there in service of your customers.

 Building a community requires that you rally people around bigger ideas than your business.

 Let's look at a quick case study of how bigger lifestyle brands tie themselves to big ideas…

 Jenna is a former photographer who now sells social media training (that's her business).
 But her brand is tied to much bigger ideas around body acceptance, resilience, motherhood after loss, and self acceptance.

 Over 80% of her posts tie back to her business or a project – but she has a thriving community.
 She's clearly not bothering anyone by showing up in their feeds!